khalil5754/khalil5754.github.io/_posts/2023-09-29-your-new-blog-post.md

-# PROJECT: Building PlantTime.com - a Plant Recommendation System (Using a Weather API, AWS Aurora Serverless, Cloud-Formation, Lambda, and a CI/CD Github Workflow)
+# PROJECT: Building PlantTime.com - a Plant Recommendation System (Using a Weather API, AWS Aurora Serverless, Cloudformation, Lambda, and a CI/CD Github Workflow)

 PlantTime URL: xxx (Front-End not yet finished)